dscho15/joint_velocity_controller/README.md

 ### Common

-The two interfaces calculates the jacobian and uses the moore-penrose pseudoinverse to determine the desired joint-velocities.
+The two interfaces calculates the jacobian and uses the moore-penrose pseudoinverse to determine desired joint-velocities.

 ### Euler Angles